elviswxy/RAG_fairness/README.md

 ## **4. Data Preparation**<a name="data-preparation"></a>

 1. Preprocessing, the code will automatically download the dataset by (`ir_datasets.load("trec-fair/2022/train")`) and preprocess it.
 The dataset is stored in the `data/` directory.
+We also upload our corpus (expecially for building index) on [Huggingface](https://huggingface.co/datasets/SCU-IR/RAG_fairness).
+You can use it directly.

     * Run `preprocess_trec_wiki.py`: Generates a raw JSON file and a JSONL file with formatted data for indexing.
     * Example usage: